hakanmerdan/EEEBalanceBug/Drive.md

 #### FPGA (DE10-Lite) and Camera (D8M) Connection

+Use the ribbon cable to connect your Camera module (D8M) to DE10-Lite FPGA.
+Check the FPGA folder for reference.

 The A4988 driver has a total of 16 pins that connect it to the outside world.
 The pinout is as follows: